Our insurrection will not be televised

 Initially, the inspiration came from David Graeber who wrote that

 The ultimate, hidden truth of the world is that it is something that we make, and could just as easily make differently.
-3David Graeber.
+4David Graeber.
 The Utopia of Rules: On Technology, Stupidity, and the Secret Joys of Bureaucracy, Melville House, 2015.

 Our first collective meeting took place during one of the curfew windows during the Covid-19 pandemic.
 It was graciously hosted by Achilleas Kentonis at the ARTos House in Nicosia and consisted of one representative from each of the 40 active NGOs at the time.
-The terms for the first, and subsequent meetings are simple:
+The terms for the first, and subsequent meetings are clear:

 • 1 person per NGO